Erfan-Mashayekh/Erfan-Mashayekh.github.io/_posts/2016-08-01-immeresed-boundary-method.md

 *Density contours over the circular cylinder at mach 2.
 (Left) Results of this study; (Right) Results of [Takahashi et al.](https://www.hindawi.com/journals/jam/2014/252478/).*

 ![Supersonic Pressure Coefficients](/images/ibm_pressurecoeffscomp.png)
 *Pressure coefficient distribution over the circular cylinder at mach 2.
-D denotes the diameter of the cylinder.*
+"D" denotes the diameter of the cylinder, and "dx" is the size of the grid.*

 ### Subsonic flow